Site icon HouseLogic

 #2 Modern Outdoor Fireplaces

-A minimal outdoor fireplace can complement a home with a clean, modern look.
+A modern, minimal outdoor fireplace can complement a home with a clean, modern look.
 Combine materials like stucco, stone, or concrete with a pared-back, sleek design.
 A gas fireplace is relatively low-maintenance option that suits the look and feel of a contemporary home.
 It also helps keep your patio warm and inviting well after the summer months.
 Apart from general masonry checks and regular cleaning, these fireplaces don’t usually require much upkeep.

 #3 Sustainable Outdoor Fireplaces